unlabeled/bindCache/README.md

 ## BindCache ##

 It **caches/memoizes** result of binding function with its context and args.
-For the same set it will return identical result every next time.
+For the same set it returns identical result every time.

 ## Motivation ##